KONICA MINOLTA

 In areas where natural disasters have occurred, it is often necessary to carry out medical relief activities without electricity or fuel.
 Konica Minolta's AeroDR Mobile Solution is an X-ray imaging system that continues to operate after the power supply is cut.
 It is extremely portable and can even be used outdoors.
 It allows X-ray images to be viewed on the spot and can be charged during transport.

-World's First Pulse Oximeter and 40 Years of Expertise
+World's First Finger Pulse Oximeter and 40 Years of Expertise

-As climate change accelerates deforestation, humans and wildlife are coming into contact more often, creating opportunities for unknown pathogens to spread and create new infectious diseases.
-Konica Minolta's pulse oximeter can be used to measure blood oxygen levels (SpO2) and pulse rates without having to draw blood.
+As climate change accelerates deforestation, humans and wildlife are coming into contact more often, creating opportunities for unknown pathogens to spread and cause new infectious diseases.
+Konica Minolta's finger pulse oximeter measures blood oxygen levels (SpO2) and pulse rates non-invasively, without the need to draw blood.

 Social Contribution Activities